Offor's second-half goal lifts CF Montreal over Inter Miami 1-0

 Montreal applied the pressure in the fifth minute.
 Montreal forward Sunusi Ibrahim, guarded by three Miami defenders, managed to take a strike from outside the box that shaved the left goalpost.

-Scoreless at halftime, Montreal coach Hernan Losada called on Lassiter and Ahmed Hamdi to substitute in and create a spark.
+Scoreless at halftime, Losada called on Lassiter and Ahmed Hamdi to substitute in and create a spark.

 Instead, Montreal goalkeeper Jonathan Sirois was forced to help his team in the 51st minute with a save on Corentin Jean’s heavy shot from outside the box.